 This is NOT the time to sit directly on metal!
 Think fabric cushions and natural materials like wood, rattan and wicker (plastic versions work too!).
 Just nothing that holds in the cold.
 Your winter outdoor seating should be as comfortable as possible, while also standing up to the elements.
-Just look at rooftop patio above, which uses a canopied day bed and cushioned rattan couches make even a sleek urban space feel warm.
+Just look at the rooftop patio above, which uses a canopied day bed and cushioned rattan couches that make even a sleek urban space feel warm.

 3. Create Mood Lighting

 Even on an overcast winter morning, your outdoor space can be light and bright!
 You can achieve the effect by stringing lights overhead (most useful if you have a covered porch or pergola), or likewise by installing a pendant light(s) overhead.
 You can also string bistro lights in tree branches and along trunks.
 Nothing overhead?
 No problem, there are many outdoor lamps and lampposts on the market that look beautiful even when turned off.
 Try something unexpected like a chandelier, or make the space practical by installing walkway lights.
 If nothing else, light some candles!
 Then, snuggle into the outdoors and enjoy the magic of night by mood light!

 4. Add an Enclosure